keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 ```
 :::

 This code looks similar, doesn't it?
-What hides between the lines here is a custom effect model `PayrollEffect` that abstracts away the effects of presence, async IO, success, and implicit input and output.
+What hides between the lines here is a custom effect model `PayrollRunner` that abstracts away the effects of presence, async IO, success, and implicit input and output.
 This code is thus unburdened of most complexity, and makes the rest of it easier to work with.

 You may notice that there are no return statements for error cases: the flow of execution through this code is not performed procedurally.
 Instead flow is controlled by declaring where errors occur and the main operation short-circuits itself should any inner operation fail.
+This decouples domain logic from validating imperative operations, reducing a significant source of bugs.

 _This abstraction of effects allows for safer code that better focuses on the business logic at-hand._